ahead-projects/Katacoda/terraform-aws/step2.md

 `terraform workspace new prod`{{execute}}

-A new workspace `prod` is created and terraform automatically switch to it directly.
+A new workspace `prod` is created and switched

 `terraform workspace list`{{execute}}

-Notes, there is list of workspace names, and a star (*) in front of `prod` workspace.
+There is list of workspace names, a star (*) in front of `prod` workspace.

 ## Dry run